PilotWisdom/PanelConfigs/Autopilot-G507/README.md

 a) **Nano version**: full functionality
    has to be paired with Mobiflight or similar software.
+   ## OLDER VERSION, NOT SHIPPED ANY MORE

-b) **Pro Micro version**: no LEDs, less flexibility
+b) **Pro Micro version**:
+   can be flashed
-   this version can be used as a stand-alone joystick version, no extra software needed.
+   - as a stand-alone joystick: no LEDs, less flexibility, no extra software needed
-   It can be flashed to work with MobyFlight, but the joystick functionality will be lost.
-   *Later purchases of full version can be equipped with Pro Micro in Mobiflight mode*
+   - as a fully-functioning MobiFlight version

 PCB schematic and STL files are not distributed at the moment.